vputys/iotc-yocto-c-sdk/board_specific_readmes/stm32mpu135.md

 <summary>Super-quickstart</summary>

-`mkdir` at your prefferred location, `cd` into it then copy/paste the following into your terminal.
+`mkdir` at your preferred location, `cd` into it then copy/paste the following into your terminal.

 ``` bash
 repo init https://github.com/STMicroelectronics/oe-manifest -b kirkstone && \